-On 04.29.24 the Chief Operating Officer confirmed that the Men of Merit program and the TCS2 logo continue be copyrighted and trademarked.
+On 05.01.23 the Chief Operating Officer confirmed that the Men of Merit program has been copyrighted and trademarked.
+As well, our TCS logo has been copyrighted and trademarked.

 9. Endanger the organization's public image, credibility, or its ability to accomplish Board Ends.